keptn/keptn.github.io/content/docs/0.16.x/automated_operations/remediation/index.md

 **Important:** In the following command, the value of `resourceUri` must be set to `remediation.yaml`.

-* To add an remediation config to a service, use the [keptn add-resource](../../reference/cli/commands/keptn_add-resource) command:
+* To add a remediation configuration to a service, use the [keptn add-resource](../../reference/cli/commands/keptn_add-resource) command:

     ```console
     keptn add-resource --project=sockshop --stage=production --service=serviceXYZ --resource=remediation.yaml --resourceUri=remediation.yaml